melezhik/jam/README.md

 First of all let's understand a few simple things about pjam architecture.

 ## pjam project
 Pjam client is the directory centric  tool.
-All data necessary to build distribution archive should be  placed in single directory, called _project root directory_ hereby this directory represents _pjam project_.
+All data necessary to build distribution archive should be  placed in single directory, called _project root directory_ hereby this directory represents a _pjam project_.
 Every pjam project  hereby _produce_ a single distribution archive.
 You may have as many pjam projects as you want to create various distribution archives.
 Project root directory contains two logical data parts:

 ## sources
-Sources are sub directories inside project root directory with source codes to build distribution archive from.
-Every source directory should valid Build.PL files to  satisfy [cpan distribution](http://www.dagolden.com/index.php/1173/what-tools-should-you-use-to-create-a-cpan-distribution/) requirements and be kept by subversion SCM.
+Sources are sub directories inside project root directory with source code to build distribution archive from.
+Every source directory should include valid Build.PL files to  satisfy [cpan distribution](http://www.dagolden.com/index.php/1173/what-tools-should-you-use-to-create-a-cpan-distribution/) requirements and be kept by subversion SCM.
 Sources are non*CPAN dependencies to be included in distribution archive.
 CPAN dependencies are declared in standard way  in Build.PL files in every source directory.

 ## configuration file
 Configuration file is stored in the root directory and describes the process of distribution archive creation.